mingkai-zheng/CoNe/README.md

-# What Matters for Supervised Contrastive Learning?
+# CoNe: Contrast Your Neighbours for Supervised Image Classification

 This repository contains PyTorch evaluation code, training code and pretrained models for CoNe.